 - Club T shirt

-- Clothes to keep your body heat in on the poolside – Poolshirt, Shorts or
+- Clothes to keep your body heat in on the poolside – poolshirt, shorts or tracksuit bottoms, hoodie etc

-- Food of sufficient quantity to last the day or evening
+- Enough food to last the day or evening

 - Money in case of emergency

-- Something to occupy yourself on poolside EG: books etc
+- Something to occupy yourself on poolside – books, pens a paper, etc

 - A suitable drink – at least two litres for a whole day